stmatveyy/BugMakers/AgniaChallenge/team_actions/src/actions/Clockify/documentation.md

 ## get_all_workspace

 Description:
-Gives all workspaces for a specific role
+Gets all workspaces for user

 Parameters:
-- roles(Optional[str]): Role of a project member

 Returns:
-Return Workspace object
+A Workspace object